expo/expo/docs/current/versions/v14.0.0/guides/debugging.md

 -   If you are using `LAN`, make sure your device is on the same wifi network as your development machine.
 This may not work on some public networks. `localhost` will not work for iOS unless you are in the simulator, and it only work on Android if your device is connected to your machine via usb.

--   Open the app on your device, then shake the device a little bit (or hit Ctrl-Cmd-Z on a Mac in the emulator) to reveal the developer menu.
-Tap on `Debug JS Remotely`.
+-   Open the app on your device, reveal the developer menu then tap on `Debug JS Remotely`.
 This should open up a Chrome tab with the URL `http://localhost:19001/debugger-ui`.
 From there, you can set breakpoints and interact through the JavaScript console.
 Shake the device and stop Chrome debugging when you're done.

 -   Line numbers for `console.log` statements don't work by default when using Chrome debugging.
 To get correct line numbers open up the Chrome Dev Tools settings, go to the "Blackboxing" tab, make sure that "Blackbox content scripts" is checked, and add `exponent/src/Logs.js` as a pattern with "Blackbox" selected.